Sonali-Kotni57/Data-Science-and-Business-analytics-Internship/README.md

 # Data-Science-and-Business-analytics-Internship
-I am doing an internship in Data science and business analytics at The Sparks Foundation.It is really a go0d experience working at The Sparks Foundation.
+I am doing an internship in Data science and business analytics at The Sparks Foundation.It is really a good experience working at The Sparks Foundation.
 We are given tasks to complete in order to complete the internship.

 # TASK-1: Prediction using Supervised ML